 The first step is to assess whether the decision received by the Department can be appealed.

-TIP: Don’t always take the Departments advice outlined in the refusal notification as accurate.
+Important: Don’t always take the Departments advice outlined in the refusal notification letter as accurate.
 We have seen inaccurate information on decision letters on many occasions.

 Once we have identified that your matter can be reviewed, the second step is to submit an application to the Administrative Appeals Tribunal (AAT) within the statutory time limitations.

 It is incredibly important that your application for review is lodged within the statutory time frame otherwise you will lose all rights to your review.